 The homeowner installed Custom Timber beams in Rich Walnut that stretched suspended across the apex ceiling of his home.
 This is a really nice concept, as it cleverly mirrors how many timber-framed homes would have similar exposed beams supporting the ceiling.

 However, in this example the homeowner wanted to take it one step further.

-Because his apex ceiling made it difficult to install a ceiling fan, he decided to install it on the beams themselves.
+Because his cathedral ceiling made it difficult to install a ceiling fan, he decided to install it on the beams themselves.
 It's the sort of thing that wouldn't be possible on a solid beam as there would be no room for the installation hardware, and there would be an ugly electric wire running all the way down the beam.

 With a faux beam, however, you can solve both those problems.
 Our beams are easy to cut with a regular wood saw, so it's straightforward to cut a hole in the beam to pass the mounting hardware of the fan through.
 Likewise, you can run the cable providing power to the fan though the length of the beam's hollow center - completely hiding it from sight.

 The addition of a fan did require a slightly more involved installation than a regular suspended beam.
 Normally, for a beam under 10 feet long, you can simply add wooden mounting blocks to either end of the ceiling and 'hang' the beam between them.

 While our polyurethane beams are certainly strong enough to support themselves across the entire length of a ceiling, they're not sturdy enough to support the weight of a ceiling fan.
 Therefore an additional step was required.
 In this instance, the homeowner created a support from regular wood planks, stretching across the entire length of the ceiling so it could support the weight of the fan.